Phileosopher/commonplace/trends.md

 - New mini-trends around an initial trend can restart the trend cycle all over again at any time.
 Often, they'll send the public in a previously unexpected direction, destroying unrelated trends and revitalizing loosely connected ones.

 ## Tweaks to a trend

+Trends spread like diseases.
+A few people at first, then a large group, then practically everyone until they're immune to it.
+Also, like diseases, ideas require human hosts, and wouldn't exist without [groups](groups-small.md) to spread it.

 A trend can't be stopped, but it *can* be dramatically altered.